 A street view near the museum contrasts the chic architecture of the 'Flame Towers' by Iraqi-British architect Zaha Hadid with early 19th century Parisian-style facades.
-Next on our schedule was an upscale lunch of traditional Azeri cuisine at Nakhchivan (right and below).
+Next on our schedule was an upscale lunch of traditional Azeri cuisine at Nakhchivan.

-The Heydar Aliyev Centre (the opening photo of this story plus 3 below) is another creation by Zaha Hadid.
-It's become a symbol of redevelopment in Baku with an auditorium, a museum of Azeri crafts and an exhibit devoted to the late president whose name it bears.
-Ironically, a planned reception for our media group was cut short when we were ushered from the building due to an impromptu visit by his son, the current president.
+The Heydar Aliyev Centre (the opening photo of this story) is another creation by Zaha Hadid.
+It's become a symbol of redevelopment in Baku with its auditorium, a museum of Azeri crafts and an exhibit devoted to the late president whose name it bears.
+Ironically, a planned reception for our media group was aborted when we were quickly ushered from the building by men in black suits due to an impromptu visit by his son, the current president.

-A demonstration run of cars in the Blancpain Sprint Series had vehicles whizzing past the historic Maiden Tower while we watched from the curb.
-You can see from a UNESCO plaque that the race, if held centuries ago, would have passed directly through the middle of the ancient town.
+A demonstration run of cars in the Blancpain Sprint Series had vehicles whizzing past the historic Maiden Tower.
+If held centuries ago, the race would have passed directly through the middle of town.